-The current lack of indoor sporting facilities in the City, along with the need to determine the ongoing viability and long term use of George Burnett Leisure Centre (GBLC), Collier Park Golf Course and Richardson Reserve, and the strong community desire for an aquatic centre has led the City to initiate the RAF feasibility study.
+The current lack of indoor sporting facilities in the City, along with the need to determine the ongoing viability and long term use of George Burnett Leisure Centre (GBLC), Collier Park Golf Course and Richardson Reserve, and the strong community desire for an aquatic centre has led the City to initiate the RAF feasibility project.

 The prospect of an aquatic facility within the City has been under consideration for some years, with a number of studies, reports and submissions prepared and received.
-In light of this previous work and a desire to develop a functional and financially viable facility, the City has initiated the Recreational and Aquatic Facility (RAF) feasibility project.

-Part of the feasibility project will involve engagement with external organisations within and adjacent to the City, including Curtin University, to explore partnership opportunities.
+The feasibility project will involve engagement with external organisations within and adjacent to the City, including Curtin University, to explore partnership opportunities.

 For the project to progress, funding partners need to be identified.
 Federal financial support will also be sought in the lead up to the upcoming elections and additional partnership opportunities will be investigated.
 A range of key stakeholders will be engaged to determine the level of support to ensure that the RAF will be a financially sustainable consideration both now and into the future.